stonepros/stone/doc/stonefs/multimds.rst

 Increasing the MDS active cluster size
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each CephFS file system has a *max_mds* setting, which controls how many ranks
+Each StoneFS file system has a *max_mds* setting, which controls how many ranks
 will be created.
 The actual number of ranks in the file system will only be
 increased if a spare daemon is available to take on the new rank.
 For example,
 if there is only one MDS daemon running, and max_mds is set to two, no second